jdetle/jdetle.github.io/src/contents/articles/scipy2016/index.md

 communicate and what they enjoy outside of work.
 It was the modern day equivalent of meeting penpals for the first time.
 I especially appreciated that David Dotson and Sean Seyler, both approximately four years my senior, provided invaluable advice to a recent graduate.
-(If you’re reading this, thanks guys).
+If you’re reading this, thanks guys.

 The most valuable moments were the conversations I had in informal settings.
 There is a huge diversity in career trajectories among those attending Scipy,